 The Company's activities are exposed to a variety of commercial, operational, financial and regulatory risks.
 The Company's overall risk management program focuses on the unpredictability of financial and economic markets and seeks to minimize potential adverse effects on the Company's financial performance.
-The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Corporate Governance, Nominating and Risk Committee of the Board of Directors reviews the Company's risk management policies on an annual basis.
+The Board has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Corporate Governance, Nominating and Risk Committee of the Board reviews the Company's risk management policies on an annual basis.